Tookooky/Getting-and-Cleaning-Data/ReadME.md

 Describes the variables and steps used to return the datasets in run_analysis.R

 ##UCI_tidy.csv
-A table with the second dataset (with tidy dataset)
+A table with the second dataset ("tidy dataset")